AndreasWBartels/JGISShell/README.md

 * ojdbc6.jar
 * sdoapi.jar

 Ask your Database Administrators for the libraries.
-If you are a developer you can download the libraries Oracle Technology Network.
+If you are a developer you can download the libraries from Oracle Technology Network.
 The sdoapi.jar is part of the "Oracle Big Data Spatial and Graph - Vector API".

 Copy